kali4lyf/PHISHING/README.md

-REMEMBER THIS TOOLS THAT I HAVE PUT THEY ARE ONLY FOR EDUCATIONAL PURPOSES ONLY.
+REMEMBER THESE ARE ONLY FOR EDUCATIONAL PURPOSES ONLY.

 INSTALLATION: